Musical Games and Movement Activities for Instrumental GroupsComments Off on Musical Games and Movement Activities for Instrumental Groups

 Give Me A Hut Traditional Australian folksong, game instructions by Deborah Smith.

-Actions: On each beat for the first six beats, using your right hand, hit your neighbour’s left hand then your right knee, your left knee, under your left hand then clap on top of your left hand twice.
+Actions: On each beat for the first six beats, using your right hand, hit your neighbour’s left hand.
+Then hit your right knee, your left knee, under your left hand then clap on top of your left hand twice.

 For the next six beats, using your left hand, hit your neighbour’s right hand then your left knee, your right knee, under your right hand then clap on top of your right hand twice.
 Repeat to end of song.